muarshad01/Golang_Programming_Language/README.md

+## Quotes
-### Most people overestimate what they can do in a year, and they underestimate what they can do in ten years. - Bill Gates
+* Most people overestimate what they can do in a year, and they underestimate what they can do in ten years. - Bill Gates
+* You will never win if you never begin

 ***